shivanicm/FreeBoard/README.md

 # [FreeBoard]

-This project is a gesture senstitive virtual whiteboard.
-Simply use your fingers to draw letters, numbers, and shapes.
+A gesture senstitive virtual whiteboard.
+Simply use your fingers to draw letters, numbers, and shapes!
 The project utilizes the hand gestures recognition library from simena86.
   *  Recognize hand and fingers
   *  Draw lines with fingers
   *  Clear screen with an open palm